LoganWLuker/tx_rx_processing_fec_lab/README.md

-## Over-the-air Narrowband QPSK Modulation and Demodulation
+## Over-the-air Narrowband QPSK Modulation and Demodulation for Lab Extension

 This tutorial goes step-by-step through the process of transmitting and receiving a narrowband digitally modulated packet over the air in [POWDER](https://powderwireless.net/).